Policies + Forms

 - copy of the placement agreement or other proof of child agency

-- report card from a public school in Virginia or certification by a principal, or his/her designee, of a public school in the United States that a certified copy of the child’s record was presented
+- the most current report card from a public school in Virginia or certification by a principal, or his/her designee, of a public school in the United States that a certified copy of the child’s record was presented

-In order for prescription medications to be administered to a child by a Summer Studio staff member, the Authorization/Parental Consent for Administering Medication Form must be completed by a parent/guardian and that child’s physician.
+In order for prescription medication (including EpiPen) to be administered to a child by a Summer Studio staff member, the Authorization/Parental Consent for Administering Medication Form must be completed by a parent/guardian and that child’s physician.
 This form must be completed prior to a child’s first day at Summer Studio.

 The Langley School requires that all parents/guardians who have informed the Summer Studio Office that their child has a potentially life-threatening allergy provide the school with at least two EpiPens (epinephrine injectors).
 If medication and documentation is not provided, the child will be sent home and not permitted to return to Summer Studio until all materials have been submitted.

 Children not picked up during afternoon carpool will be sent to Extend the Fun and parents/guardians will be charged accordingly.
 Drop-in fee of $20 will be charged after the date of attendance to the credit card on file.
 Please see Camp Extras for additional information.